Tickets

 What is the historical significance of Roman Pantheon?

-The Rome Pantheon houses several notable tombs and monuments, including the tomb of Raphael, the renowned Italian Renaissance painter.
-Other notable individuals buried or memorialized there include King Victor Emmanuel II of Italy and his successor, Umberto I.
+The Rome Pantheon is a symbol of Rome's changing religious inclinations, from ancient temple to present-day church.
+It also houses several notable tombs and monuments, including the tomb of Raphael, the renowned Italian Renaissance painter.
+Other notable individuals memorialized there include King Victor Emanuele II of Italy and his successor, Umberto I.

 Who built the Rome Pantheon?

-The construction of the Rome Pantheon is traditionally attributed to the architect Apollodorus of Damascus during the reign of the Roman Emperor Hadrian, around 126 AD.
-This magnificent architectural achievement is a testament to the engineering and design skills of the time.
+Originally constructed by Marcus Agrippa in 27 AD, it was destroyed by a fire.
+The construction of the Rome Pantheon as we know today is traditionally attributed to the architect Apollodorus of Damascus during the reign of the Roman Emperor Hadrian, around 126 AD.

 What was the original purpose of the Rome Pantheon?

 The Rome Pantheon was originally built as a temple to all the gods of ancient Rome.
-It was meant to be a place of worship and prayer for the people of Rome.
+It was meant to be a place of worship and prayer for the people of Rome, as well as a court for the emperor to conduct meetings and address his subjects.

 What happened to the Rome Pantheon after the fall of the Roman Empire?